-Driving home now
+Driving home now we got away

-Here's to our future at least
+Here's to our future at least that's what they say

-All through my head
+Pouring rain all through my head

-Makes me wonder if I'd
+Makes me wonder if I'd be better of dead

-I'm through with feeling deeply
+I'm through feeling deeply

 Let's dive into the shallow end

-In control now
+In control now of my defeat

-We've made mistakes that we're bound
+We've mistakes and that we're bound to repeat

-I'm through with feeling deeply
+I'm through the feeling deeply

 Let's dive into the shallow end

-I'm through with feeling deeply
+I'm through the feeling deeply

 Let's dive into the shallow end